8 Earth History

 The outermost part of the solar system is known as the Kuiper belt, which is a scattering of rocky and icy bodies.
 Beyond that is the Oort cloud, a zone filled with small and dispersed traces of ices.
 These are the locations where most comets formed and continue to orbit, as objects in both have relatively irregular orbits compared to the rest of the solar system .
 The former ninth planet, Pluto, is located in this region of space.
 Why did the XXVIth General Assembly of the International Astronomical Union strip Pluto’s planetary status?
 In 2005, an object (Eris) more massive than Pluto was discovered, and a decision was made to not include it as a planet, and therefore, exclude Pluto as well.
 Pluto is currently classified as a dwarf planet.
 In 2009, this international body of astronomers decided to narrow the definition of a planet to three criteria: 1) enough mass to have gravitational forces that force it to be rounded, 2) not massive enough to create fusion, and 3) large enough to be in a cleared orbit, free of other planetesimals that should have been incorporated at the time the planet formed.
 Pluto passed the first two parts of the definition, but not the third.

 This time represents the earliest earth characterized by a partially molten surface, volcanism, and asteroid impacts.
 It was originally defined as the birth of the planet through 4 billion years ago and initially thought to be a time before many rocks and life forms existed.
-However, geologists have found some minerals to be as old as 4.4 billion years old , and possibly even evidence of life over 4 billion years ago .
+However, geologists have found some minerals to be as old as 4.4 billion years old with evidence there was liquid water present, , and possibly even evidence of life over 4 billion years ago .
 However, the most reliable record for early life, the microfossil record, starts at least 3.5 billion years ago .

 8.3.1 Origin of the Crust